A Resume Outline for You

 We developed this step-by-step resume outline as a sort of guide to resume writing.
 What will you do with this outline of a resume?

 When you get ready to start writing your resume, it's important that you be organized.
-One way to organize your thoughts is to use a resume outline like the one on this page.
-Just print out the page and gather the information you need for each of the sections as noted.
+One way to organize your thoughts is to use an outline to guide your resume writing, like the one on this page.

 Why Your Resume Needs to Be Organized